Growing Japanese Maples: A Guide to Planting and Care

 The Japanese maple (Acer palmatum) as its name suggests, is native to Japan, but has been cultivated in Western cultures since the 1800s.
 In Japanese, it is known as Momiji.
 The name translates literally to mean "crimson leaf," but in the vernacular also means "baby's hand."
 An apt turn of language.
 Although there are hundreds of varieties, ranging widely in color and size, the most popular breeds display small, palm-like leaves of striking reds and yellows.

-Ranging in size from dwarf varieties reaching no more than three or four feet high to heights of thirty feet, delicate beauty and vibrant colors make the Japanese maple a coveted choice for landscaping or for containers, bringing lush elegance to even the most limited space.
+Ranging in size from dwarf varieties reaching no more than three or four feet high to heights of 30 feet, delicate beauty and vibrant colors make the Japanese maple a coveted choice for landscaping or for containers, bringing lush elegance to even the most limited space.

-Its splendor isn’t the only thing that makes this tree a winning choice.
+Its splendor isn't the only thing that makes this tree a winning choice.
 Despite its tender good looks, this is one hardy tree.
 Requiring minimal attention once planted, it does well in zones 5 through 8.
-While it will thrive in low-to-no frost environments, it will survive conditions as low as twenty below zero and the temperature swings of Northern climates draw out the spectacular fall colors associated with this popular ornamental tree.
+While it will thrive in low-to-no frost environments, it will survive conditions as low as 20 degrees below zero and the temperature swings of Northern climates draw out the spectacular fall colors associated with this popular ornamental tree.

 While fairly easy to cultivate, following a few simple rules and making thoughtful choices when planting will ensure a beautiful and healthy tree suited to nearly any environment.

-Selecting a Tree
+Selecting a Japanese Maple Tree

 While it is certainly possible to start from seed, the genetic variance in these trees mean that seeds from the same tree may result in offspring with markedly different characteristics.
 Propagating from cuttings yields more reliable results.